JackMuir1/cse15l-lab-reports/lab-report-week-7.md

 ### Method 1- Send the file to the remote server using scp
 Time to complete- 1:41
+* Logging in and waiting to upload took time, along with logging in to the server after sending the file

 ### Method 2- Log in and edit remotely
 Time to complete- 0:58
+* Only having to log in once increased efficiency

 ### Questions
 **Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?**